 As I’ve said this is very much a British spread.
 It is also known as Patum Peperium and was first created in 1828 by an Englishman called John Osborn.
 He even won prizes at Parisian food shows for his spread and it was marketed for gentlemen of some standing.

-It’s a spread made with anchovies, butter, herbs and spices.
-Actually, the company that makes this relish since 1971 (Elsenham Quality Foods) keeps the recipe a closely guarded secret.
+Gentleman’s relish is a spread made with anchovies, butter, herbs and spices.
+Actually, the company that makes and sells Gentleman’s Relish since 1971 (Elsenham Quality Foods) keeps the recipe a closely guarded secret.

 The inspiration for this recipe

 The other day I came across one of the little pots that Gentleman’s Relish traditionally comes in.
 My Mum used to give both my Dad and my husband a little tub of this tasty paste every year at Christmas.

 When you buy it in the fancy ceramic pots it’s a bit of a treat, something special.

 Those little pots are collector’s items so it only seemed right to put some of my homemade Gentleman’s Relish into one of the pots that had been given to my Dad oh so many years ago.
 It brought back so many memories of Christmas in years gone by.

 Anchovies are the star of the show here.
 I used two little cans of anchovies in oil.
 You could use the ones that come in a little jar as well of course.
 Don’t go for anything that has added flavours like chilli.